3. Taming the tongue, 3:1-4:12

 ta erga (on) "by the deeds done" - the works [of him].
 As already noted in James, "works" is generally understood as "works of the law", with, of course, the law now inclusive of NT ethics encapsulated in the law of love; "deeds done in accordance with the will of God".

 sofiaV (a) "that comes from wisdom" - of wisdom.
-Taking the genitive as one of origin/source, as NIV, seems best, "a humility that itself is the product, or result, of wisdom", Moo, but adjectival, attributive, is possible, "wise wisdom."
+The genitive is probably ablative expressing source / origin, as NIV, "a humility that itself is the product, or result, of wisdom", Moo, but adjectival, attributive, is possible, "wise gentleness."

 "True wisdom simply does not exist along with jealousy and selfish ambition.
 Something else is present, not wisdom", Hamann.
 "Don't be arrogant and so promote the lie that selfish party-spirit is a product of God's wisdom."

-zhlon pikron "bitter envy" - bitter jealousy.
+zhlon pikron "bitter envy" - [you have] bitter jealousy.
 Accusative direct object of the verb "to have."
-These two words, along with "strife", "paraphrase a contentious attitude", so Dibelius, as opposed to "humility/gentleness".
+These two words, along with "strife", "paraphrase a contentious attitude", so Dibelius, as opposed to "humility / gentleness".
 "Bitter" is possibly "contentious", Adamson, and "envy" may well be "zeal", Ropes, giving us the sense "fanatical ardor".

-epiqeian (a) "selfish ambition" - hostility / rivalry.
+epiqeian (a) "selfish ambition" -[and] selfishness, hostility, rivalry.
 Hort goes too far when he defines the word as "the vice of a leader of a party created for his own pride; it is partly ambition, partly rivalry", although he is supported somewhat by BAGD "a self-seeking pursuit of political office by unfair means".
 Calvin suggests "quarrels" (taken from eriV, "strife / discord"), and a "quarrelsome spirit" may well be in James' mind.

-en + dat. "in [your hearts]" - Local, expressing space; the place where the action occurs.
+en + dat. "in [your hearts]" - in [the heart of you].
+Local, expressing space, metaphorical; the place where the action occurs.

-auJth "Such" - this [wisdom].
+auJth "Such" - this [is not].
 Either attributive, "this wisdom is not", as NIV, or a predicative, "this is not the wisdom".

 hJ sofia "wisdom" - the wisdom.
 Predicate nominative.
 The NIV's quotation-marks identifies the wisdom that shows itself in envy and selfish ambition, as against the wisdom that is from above.

-ouk estin ..... katercomenh (katercomai) pres. part. "does not come down [from heaven]" - is not .... coming down [from above].
+ouk estin ..... katercomenh (katercomai) pres. part. "does not come down [from heaven]" - coming down [from above].
 The participle, with the verb to-be, may form a present paraphrastic, as NIV, but it could also be adjectival, "this is not the wisdom which comes down from above", Moffatt.
-The sense is that this wisdom is not approved by God, or possibly not from God in that true wisdom is a gift of God.
+The sense is that this wisdom is not approved by God, or possibly not from God, given that true wisdom is a gift of God.

-epigeioV adj. "earthly" - James uses three adjectives to describe the wisdom which is not from above.
+epigeioV adj. "earthly" - it is the wisdom that is earthly.
+James uses three adjectives to describe the wisdom which is not from above.
 The adjectives are compounding, each describing an increasingly negative aspect of this wisdom.
 "Earthbound", Johnson.

 yucikh adj. "unspiritual" - natural, unspiritual.
 Predicate adjective.
 "Used in the sense of one who has not been awakened to the truth of God in Christ, who does not know the renewing power of God's Spirit", Mitton.